-There have been no subsequent events between the end of the period date and the date of filing of the Directors' report.
+Details of subsequent events between the end of the period date and the date of filing of the Directors' report are disclosed in Note 25 to the consolidated financial statements.

 DISCLOSURE OF INFORMATION

 So far as each of the directors is aware, there is no information needed by the Group's auditor in connection with the preparation of their report, which they have not been made aware of, and the directors have taken all the steps that they ought to have taken to discover any relevant audit information and to establish that the Group's auditor has been made aware of that information.